CarlvinJerry/carlvinjerry.github.io/content/posts/Code-Sustainability/Succint FSharp/Working with Paket.md

 ---
-title: "Dependency management in F# with Paket"
+title: "A Better Way to Manage Dependencies in F#"
 date: 2024-10-22T21:37:25+06:00
 description: Using Paket as an Alternative to NuGet for Dependency Management in F#
 canonical: